-Do you have decision fatigue choosing fonts for marketing?
-I can give you a neuromarketing golden rule for choosing the best font to make your message clear and memorable.
+Do you get decision fatigue choosing fonts?
+I can give you a golden rule for choosing the best fonts for marketing to make your message clear and memorable.

-This is an easy neuromarketing win, well-researched and backed by science.
+This is an easy marketing psychology win, well-researched and backed by science.

 So this is all about choosing the right font to help your marketing message resonate with your audience.

-Choosing fonts is an easy neuromarketing trick.
-It’s a really well researched topic in neuromarketing.
+Choosing fonts is an easy marketing psychology trick.
+It’s a really well researched topic in the field of neuromarketing.

 Which font will your audience’s brains respond to best?